16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 - system: BasicComputeFloat system to modify shader of
-- ModifyMath: a string of math that contains x and y, like (as some examples) ``"x+y"`` or ``sin(x)*cos(y)/y*log(x)`` loads a new shader to do math with (2 vectors)
+- ModifyMath: a string of math that contains x and y, like (as some examples) ``"x+y"`` or ``sin(x)*cos(y)/y*log(x)``

+loads a new shader to do math with for when preparing to use DispatchVecBasicFloat --> YOU MUST CALL THIS AT-LEAST ONCE BEFORE DISPATCHING TO GET A USABLE RESULT

 ---
 ```